Chancellor of Germany: History of the office (pre-1949)

 and asked for asylum (that Queen Wilhelinma granted him two days later).

 At the end of November 1918, his wife emperess Auguste Victoria left Berlin and travelled to the Netherlands.

 Following the defeat a new post-war democratic Republican government was set up by the popularly elected Weimar National Assembly, which met in Weimar (Thuringia in 1919/20.
 According to the Weimar constitution, the chancellor was head of a collegial democratic government.
 The chancellor was appointed by the new president of Germany (Reich President), as were the subordinate ministers of various portfolios (departments / agencies) on the chancellor's recommendation.
 The chancellor or any minister had to be dismissed if Reichstag demanded it.
 As today, the chancellor had the prerogative to determine the policy direction of his government.
 In reality this power was limited by the needs of coalition governments of the several major political parties (and numerous smaller minor ones) plus the powers of the Reich President.
 Cabinet decisions were taken by majority vote.
 Under the circumstances, much like his French counterpart, the Weimar-era chancellor was as much the chairman of the cabinet as he was its leader.

 On 30 January 1933 (seizure of power day), Adolf Hitler of the Nazi Party, the biggest party in parliament, was appointed chancellor by President Paul von Hindenburg.
 Subsequently, the 1919 Weimar Constitution was de facto set aside.
 After Hindenburg's death on 2 August 1934, Hitler arrogated to himself the powers of the president.
 He chose the official title Führer und Reichskanzler (meaning "Leader and Chancellor of the Reich").

 The 1949 constitution gave the chancellor greater powers than during the Weimar Republic of the 1920s and early 1930s, while strongly diminishing the role of the president of Germany.
-Germany has often be referred to as a "chancellor democracy", reflecting the role of the chancellor as Germany's chief executive.
+Germany has often been referred to as a "chancellor democracy", reflecting the role of the chancellor as Germany's chief executive.

 Since 1867, over 30 people have served as chancellor of the North German Confederation, the German Empire, the Weimar Republic, Nazi Germany, West Germany and the current Federal Republic of Germany.

 In communist East Germany (1949–1990), the position of chancellor did not exist.
 The equivalent position of head of government was called either Minister President (Ministerpräsident) or Chairman of the Council of Ministers (Vorsitzender des Ministerrats), which was the second most powerful position after General Secretary of the Socialist Unity Party of Germany (See Leaders of East Germany).